giflw/datacrow/readme/readme.txt

 5.0 Building the project

 In the main directory (\Project) a batch file can be found; build.bat.
-This batch file calls Ant (see http://jakarta.apache.org/) and uses the build.xml file.
+This batch file calls Apache Ant (see http://jakarta.apache.org/) and uses the build.xml file.
 Packages which have been build can be found in the "lib" Directory.

-Of course you can also just call ant within the main directory.
+Of course you can also just call Ant within the main directory.

 ----------------------------------------------------------------------------------------